 In this case, we’ve opted for the Connect your own customized domain, so that we could actually purchase a package and give you the full details on how their paid plans work!
 (Yay, transparency!)

 Select Get a new domain name and simply test out domains to see if they are available.

 We chose the highly original https://websitebuilderswix.com for our test site.

-Once you find that perfect name, then hit next to be directed to the pricing page.
+Once you find that perfect name, hit “next” to be directed to the pricing page.

-We went with the unlimited plan with a 12-month commitment.
+We went with the unlimited plan for a 12-month commitment.
 The official price is higher, though.

 Wix also gives customers a great 14-day money back guarantee, so that if you’re not satisfied in the first two weeks, you can get all of your money back and lose no sleep over the deal.

 After purchasing your plan, you’ll be asked to pick and select that perfect domain name.

 You can select the domain in their smart search, you might be prompted to fill out another purchase form for the domain.
 (You might also get it for free, like ours – depending on the plan you picked.)

 After the quick and easy checkout process, we ended up paying no extra for our domain name: